panevain/CS5744_TransitFlow/content/requirements/use-cases.md

 weight = 1
 +++

-## Anna's Daily Commute to Campus with Blacksburg Transit
+## Anna's Daily Commute to Campus using Blacksburg Transit

 **Actor**: Anna, a third-year undergraduate student majoring in Biology at Virginia Tech